josefadamcik/resumeng/index.md

 Senior engineer working on internal startup product development with a modern tech stack and strong DevOps responsibilities.
 Collaborates with a distributed team of experts across Europe.

 - Backend feature development utilizing modern **Java/Spring Boot** and **NestJS/TypeScript** stacks.
-- Assumed **full DevOps ownership**, managing and automating cloud infrastructure (GCP/Kubernetes) to ensure high availability and scalability for the internal product.
+- Assumed **DevOps ownership**, managing and automating cloud infrastructure (**GCP/Kubernetes**) to ensure high availability and scalability for the internal product.
 - Contributing to internal startup product architecture and strategic technology decisions.
 - Led the internal initiative to reduce technical debt, focusing on refactoring legacy Java services.
-- Drove accelerated problem-solving and proof-of-concept (PoC) delivery by leveraging AI-assisted coding tools (e.g., Cursor), increasing the ability to provide quick and tested solutions to technical challenges.
+- Drove accelerated problem-solving and proof-of-concept (PoC) delivery by leveraging **AI-assisted coding tools** (e.g., Cursor), increasing the ability to provide quick and tested solutions to technical challenges.